Conservative Black Hole Scattering at Fifth Post-Minkowskian and Second Self-Force Order

 We call these \emph{potential} (P) or \emph{radiative} (R) scalings respectively.
 Generally, all loop momenta may be potential but only a few may also become radiative --- the active gravitons, highlighted in red in Fig.~\ref{fig:diagrams}.

-In the planar families (P, PX1 and PX2) there are in total four propagators $D_{13}, D_{23}, D_{14}, D_{24}$ (defined in \Eqn{DIJs} of the supplementary material) with active momenta although at most three can be present in the same diagram.
-In this work we include conservative contributions from regions with an even number of radiative gravitons (as was done at lower orders \cite{Kalin:2020fhe,Dlapa:2021vgp,Jakobsen:2022fcj,Jakobsen:2023ndj,Driesse:2024xad}).
-For the planar families these are given by the potential region PPPP, the \textit{tail} region composed of RRPP, PPRR, RPRP and PRPR and finally the \textit{memory} region composed of RPPR and PRRP which is a novel 2SF feature --- see Fig.~\ref{fig:boundary}.
+{In the first three families (P, NP1 and NP2)} there are in total four propagators $D_{13}, D_{23}, D_{14}, D_{24}$ (defined in \Eqn{DIJs} of the supplementary material) with active momenta although at most three can be present in the same diagram.
+In this work we include conservative contributions from regions with an even number of radiative gravitons (as was done at lower orders \cite{Kalin:2020fhe,Dlapa:2021vgp,Jakobsen:2022fcj,Jakobsen:2023ndj,Driesse:2024xad}). {There are three regions:} the potential region PPPP, the \textit{tail} region composed of RRPP, PPRR, RPRP and PRPR and finally the \textit{memory} region composed of RPPR and PRRP which is a novel 2SF feature --- see Fig.~\ref{fig:boundary}.
 We use the names \textit{tail} and \textit{memory} as the corresponding regions include the tail effect~\cite{PhysRevD.37.1410, PhysRevD.46.4304, Porto:2024cwd} and memory effect respectively.
 The two RR regions, tail and memory, are not related by symmetries in contrast to their subregions.

-For the non-planar family, the momenta of the propagators $D_5^\text{NP}, D_6^\text{NP}, D_7^\text{NP}$ (defined in \eqref{DNPs} of the supplementary material) are active.
+For the {non-planar memory family NPM}, the momenta of the propagators {$D_5^\text{NPM}, D_6^\text{NPM}, D_7^\text{NPM}$} (defined in \eqref{DNPs} of the supplementary material) are active.
 Only two of those three momenta are, however, linearly independent and give rise to two regions even in R --- PP and RR --- from which we include conservative contributions.
 The non-planar RR region is of the memory type (and does not include any tail).

 As is known from the 4PM and 5PM-1SF orders, there is an intricate interplay between the various regions in the form of a cancellation of poles in the dimensional regulator $\epsilon$, leading to terms $\propto \log v$ in the final finite result.
 Here, at our 5PM-2SF order a crucial novel feature arises: the potential region carries not only an $\epsilon$ pole, but also terms that diverge at $\gamma=3$, which stem from the integrals associated with the K3 geometry.
 Such a singularity was also observed in the PN velocity expansion of the potential region in \cite{Bern:2025zno, Bern:2025wyd}, which the authors attributed to the $\gamma=-1$ pole.
 This novel $\gamma=3$ divergence does \emph{not} occur in the tail region, while the memory region carries these velocity divergencies as well.
 Hence, in order to obtain a physically meaningful result we need a second intricate interplay between the regions to cancel divergencies.